 - 1. Recreational Accessories are to be included in the overall site coverage of the lot and shall include but are not limited to hot tubs, swimming pools and saunas, provided there is other approved development on the lot. - 2.
 The development of a pool or hot tub in the Summer Village shall require a development permit. - 3.
 A pool or hot tub shall only be located on a lot in a residential land use district with an existing dwelling with an approved development permit. - 4.
-As part of a development permit application for a pool or hot tub, proof of \$2 million insurance liability shall be required. - The development of a pool or hot tub shall comply with all applicable safety and utility requirements of the Alberta Building Code.
+As part of a development permit application for a pool or hot tub, proof of \$2 million insurance liability shall be required. - 5.
+The development of a pool or hot tub shall comply with all applicable safety and utility requirements of the Alberta Building Code.
 Proof that Alberta Building Code requirements have been complied with shall be required as part of a development permit.

-9.16 RECREATIONAL VEHICLES Note: NEW/REVISED REGULATIONS FLAGGED FOR ENGAGEMENT.
+9.16 RECREATIONAL VEHICLES

 - 1. The placement of a recreational vehicle on a lot requires a development permit. - 2.
-An development permit application to place a recreational vehicle on a lot shall indicate: - a. where the recreational vehicle will be placed on a lot on a permanent basis;
+An development permit application to place a recreational vehicle on a lot shall indicate: - a. where the recreational vehicle will be placed on a lot on a permanent basis; - b. where an recreational vehicle may be placed on a temporary basis;

-- b. where an recreational vehicle may be placed on a temporary basis; - c. how potable water, wastewater, and utilities shall be provided; and - d. where onsite parking shall be provided. - 3.
-A maximum of one (1) recreational vehicle is permitted on a developed lot on a permanent basis.
-The recreational vehicle must be connected to onsite water and wastewater systems, complying with current provincial requirements. - 4.
-A maximum of one (1) recreational vehicle is permitted on an undeveloped lot on a permanent basis with a development permit.
-The recreational vehicle must have approved potable water system and wastewater system that complying with current provincial requirements. - 5.
-Recreational vehicles must be located entirely within the boundaries of the lot. - 6.
-Recreational vehicles on an undeveloped lot shall adhere to the front, rear, and side yard requirements of a dwelling in the applicable land use district. - 7.
-Recreational vehicles on a lakefront lot shall only be allowed in a rear yard. - 8.
-Recreational vehicles on a backlot shall only be allowed in a rear yard. - 9.
-The Development Authority may allow one additional Recreational Vehicle on a lot for an extraordinary event with an approved temporary development permit. - 10.
-No recreational vehicles shall not be permitted to dispose of wastewater or greywater on the ground within the Summer Village. - 11.
+- c. how potable water, wastewater, and utilities shall be provided; and - d. where onsite parking shall be provided. - 3.
+A maximum of one (1) recreational vehicle is permitted on a developed lot on a permanent basis. - 4.
+One (1) additional recreational vehicle may be placed on a lot for a maximum of seven (7) consecutive days, for a total of twenty-one (21) days in a calendar year. - 5.
+A maximum of one (1) recreational vehicle is permitted on an undeveloped lot on a permanent basis with a development permit. - 6.
+Recreational vehicles must be located entirely within the boundaries of the lot. - 7.
+Recreational vehicles on an undeveloped lot shall adhere to the front, rear, and side yard requirements of a dwelling in the applicable land use district. - 8.
+Recreational vehicles on a lakefront lot shall only be allowed in a rear yard. - 9.
+Recreational vehicles on a backlot shall only be allowed in a rear yard. - 10.
+The Development Authority may allow one additional Recreational Vehicle on a lot for an extraordinary event with an approved temporary development permit. - 11.
+Wastewater and greywater shall be collected and contained in a sealed wastewater tank, to the satisfaction of the Development Authority. - 12.
+No recreational vehicles shall not be permitted to dispose of wastewater or greywater on the ground within the Summer Village. - 13.
 One (1) onsite parking stall must be provided for each recreational vehicle.